ibm-cloud-architecture/refarch-kc-container-ms/docs/index.md

 The implementation description is [here.](./kstreams/README.md)

+The last solution is done with Spring boot, postgresql as back end database and kafka.
+The description for this implementation is in [this chapter](./springboot/README.md).

 ## Container inventory

 We are providing a tool to publish container created events to the Kafka `container` topic.
 The python code is under the `tools` folder.
 It can be executed using our Python docker image with the command: